 Total Time 30 minutes

-These carrot cookies with orange icing are soft and fluffy and perfect for Spring or the winter holidays.
-The cookies are filled with fresh shredded carrot and topped with a simple orange glaze and a pecan.
-These cookies can easily be made vegan as well!
+These carrot cake cookies are soft, fluffy and perfect for spring and the winter holidays.
+They are filled with fresh shredded carrot and topped with a simple orange glaze and a pecan.

 Ingredients

-• 1 cup (about 60 gr) finely shredded carrots
+• 60 grams (1 cup) finely shredded carrots

 Instructions

-2. In the bowl of a stand mixer fit with a paddle attachment, or in a large bowl with a hand mixer, cream together the shortening, sugar, and orange zest.
+2. In the bowl of a stand mixer fit with a paddle attachment or in a large bowl with a hand mixer, cream together the shortening (96 grams/ ½ cup), granulated sugar (100 grams/ ½ cup), and orange zest (1 teaspoon).
 Beat on medium/high speed for 3-4 minutes until light and fluffy.
-Adding the zest in with the fat will help bring out its flavor.

-6. Use a spoon or rubber spatula to fold in the shredded carrots.
+5. Use a spoon or rubber spatula to fold in the shredded carrots (60 grams/ 1 cup).

-7. Use a small cookie scoop or a tablespoon to drop rounded mounds of dough on ungreased or parchment lined baking sheets.
-I use this 1 oz cookie scoop.
+6. Using a small cookie scoop or a tablespoon, drop rounded mounds of dough onto the prepared baking sheets.

-3. Frost cooled cookies by dipping or drizzling the glaze.
+3. Frost cooled cookies by dipping them into the bowl of icing or drizzle the icing over the top.

 4. If desired, top each cookie with a pecan half.

-To store: Cover cookies loosely with plastic wrap or foil and keep at room temperature for 3 days or in the refrigerator for 5 days.
+5. Store: Cover cookies loosely with plastic wrap or aluminum foil and keep at room temperature for 3 days or in the refrigerator for up to 5 days.
 Do not store in an airtight container or the cookies will become soggy.

 Notes

-• These cookies are traditionally made with vegetable shortening.
-This gives the cookies the best texture and flavor.
+*Shortening vs. Butter: These cookies are traditionally made with vegetable shortening giving them a soft texture.
 However, they are also very delicious made with butter.
-You can substitute with room temperature unsalted butter if you prefer.
+Substitute the shortening with 113 grams (½ cup, 1 stick) of room temperature unsalted butter.

 Recommended Products